university-bootcamp/coding-environment/cloud-ide.md

 If you want to stop your running application, simply close the rails process in the terminal/process pane.

 > Note: Remember <a href="#workspace-note">this note regarding how your workspace will reset after it has been stopped</a>.
-Also remember to re-navigate into your project using `cd projects/splurty`.
+Also remember to re-navigate into your project using `cd projects/<your-project-folder>`, where `<your-project-folder>` should be replaced by the name of your project folder.

 ## Alternatives